Updated August 2026

 "

 The most common beginner mistake is starting too strong.
-A 0.025% retinol works just as well as 0.5% for first-timers — the difference is the higher concentration causes barrier damage and most people quit within 6 weeks.
-I always recommend my patients start with granactive retinoid or retinaldehyde, both of which deliver retinol's benefits with significantly less irritation potential.
+A lower-strength retinol works well for first-timers — higher concentrations tend to cause barrier damage, and most people quit within weeks.
+Gentler retinoid forms such as granactive retinoid and retinaldehyde deliver retinoid benefits with less irritation potential.

 i